linagora/obm-deploy-doc/docs/configuration.md

-Ansible brought to OBM-Deploy the ability to be configured in many ways to perfectly fit to your needs.
+Ansible brought to OBM-Deploy the ability to be configured in many ways to perfectly fit your needs.

-OBM-Deploy uses a large amount of configuration files but don't panic, they are organized is such a manner that makes it easy to understand.
+OBM-Deploy uses a large amount of configuration files but don't panic, they are organized is a manner that makes them easy to understand.

 To learn more about Ansible variables precedence, please refer to the [dedicated documentation](http://docs.ansible.com/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable "Variables precedence on docs.ansible.com").